 <item>

-<guid isPermaLink="true">https://community.hibob.com/blank-uv84esfn/post/thank-you-to-all-who-attended---hibob-london-chapter-event-xmm6nBf7chQkHlx</guid>
+<guid isPermaLink="true">https://community.hibob.com/new-trending-qt1ujugo/post/how-are-you-handling-hotel-choices-for-business-travel-GDz5BVWJz4Uk7YW</guid>

 </item>